History of Mozart: today’s his birthday

 Times grew harder in 1786 with the Austro-Turkish War, limiting public concerts and aristocratic music support.
 Mozart fell into debt, and his writing output decreased; he began to tour again throughout Germany.

 In 1791 he had a spurt of great productivity, composing The Magic Flute, The Clarinet Concerto K. 622, Ave verum corpus K. 628, and the unfinished Requiem K. 626.
 But later that year in Prague, he fell ill for the premier of the opera La clemenza di Tito.
-Afterward, he became confined to bed back in Vienna and died on December 5, 1791, at the age of 35.
+Afterward, he became confined to bed back in Vienna and died on December 5, 1791, at 35.

 “Mozart was buried in a common grave, in accordance with contemporary Viennese custom, at the St. Marx Cemetery outside the city [of Vienna] on 7 December.”

 This has led some to believe it was a “pauper’s grave” or an unmarked one.
 Instead, the term common grave is in contrast to that of an aristocrat’s grave.
 Common graves could be interred in 10 years to make room for another burial, unlike an aristocrat’s, which was permanent.
-Mozart’s grave would have been marked with no more than a simple wooden marker if that.
+Mozart’s grave would have been marked with no more than a simple wooden marker, if that.

-His resting place at St. Marx Cemetary is now a city park, with memorial stone set in 1895.
+His resting place at St. Marx Cemetary is now a city park, with a memorial stone set in 1895.

-While the Viennese response to his funeral may have been modest with few mourners and no special music performance, the Praguers granted him greater honor.
+While the Viennese response to his funeral may have been modest, with few mourners and no special music performance, the Praguers granted him greater honor.
 The grief exhibited for Mozart in Prague after his death far exceeded that witnessed in any other European city.
 Within nine days of his death, thousands of mourners gathered in Prague to pay their respects to Mozart.
 Over a hundred musicians performed a lavish Requiem mass and accepted no pay for their work.